cdrage/ansible-playbooks/README.md

 __libvirt-debian9-host:__

-Creates a KVM host with the user `virsh`.
+Creates a KVM host with the user `libvirt`.
 This copies over your local public SSH key for access.

+__k8s-debian9-host:__

+Creates a k8s host with the user `k8s`.
+This copies over your local public SSH key for access.

+This is intended for use with `kubeadm`.